Kung Fu Panda 3: Plot

-Intent on erasing Oogway's legacy, Kai destroys the Jade Palace and steals the chi of every living kung fu master, including Shifu and all of the Five except Tigress, and turns them into jade zombies.
-Tigress escapes, tracks down Po, and tells him what happened.
-When Po demands that Li teach him how to use chi immediately, Li confesses that he lied about knowing it out of fear of losing him again.
-Hurt by Li's misdirection, Po disowns him and trains alone to defeat Kai.
-Mr. Ping sympathizes with Li and assures him that Po will forgive him.
+Determined to eradicate Oogway’s legacy, Kai demolishes the Jade Palace and absorbs the chi of every living kung fu master, sparing only Tigress, who escapes to warn Po of the devastation.
+When Po urges Li to teach him chi immediately, Li admits he lied about knowing it because he was afraid of losing Po again.
+Feeling betrayed, Po disowns Li and begins solitary training to confront Kai.
+Mr. Ping consoles Li, assuring him that Po will one day forgive him.
 While training, Po plans to get close enough to Kai to put him in a Wuxi Finger Hold and send him back to the Spirit Realm.
-Li, Mr. Ping and the pandas ask Po to teach them kung fu so they can defeat Kai together.
-Realizing what made him fail to teach earlier, Po trains them not to imitate his kung fu, but instead to use their everyday activities as kung fu skills.
-Between training sessions, Po and Li reconcile.
+Li, Mr. Ping, and the pandas ask Po to teach them kung fu so they can take down Kai together.
+Learning from his previous failures, Po trains them to use their everyday activities as kung fu skills instead of copying his moves.
+In between training, Po and Li make amends.

-Kai arrives with his jade zombies and attacks the village.
-Li, Mr. Ping, Tigress and all the pandas fight them, distracting Kai long enough for Po to use the Wuxi Finger Hold on him.
-However, Kai reveals that the technique works only on mortals, not on spirit warriors like himself, then overpowers Po.
-To save the others, Po tricks Kai, jumps on him and executes the Wuxi Finger Hold on himself, banishing them both to the Spirit Realm.
-Enraged, Kai furiously attacks Po and begins to steal his chi and turn him into a jade zombie.
-In the Mortal Realm, Li leads the others to give their chi to Po in the Spirit Realm, rejuvenating him and empowering his chi.
-As they fight, Po overloads Kai with excessive chi, returning the kung fu masters to normal and restoring their chi.
+Kai arrives at the village with his jade zombies, prompting Li, Mr. Ping, Tigress, and all the pandas to fight back, distracting him just long enough for Po to attempt the Wuxi Finger Hold.
+Kai reveals it only works on mortals, not spirit warriors like himself, and overpowers Po.
+To save everyone, Po tricks Kai, leaps onto him, and uses the Wuxi Finger Hold on himself, sending them both to the Spirit Realm.
+There, an enraged Kai attacks and starts stealing Po’s chi.
+In the Mortal Realm, Li rallies the others to send their chi to Po, restoring his strength and empowering him.
+Po then overloads Kai with chi, freeing the kung fu masters and returning their energy.

-Po encounters Oogway, who reveals that he alerted Li of Po's location and explains that he chose Po as the Dragon Warrior because he had the potential to become a master of kung fu and chi.
-Oogway proudly names Po his successor and gives him his Staff of Wisdom, which Po uses to return to the Mortal Realm.
-After happily reuniting with his fathers and the others, Po takes on his new role at the restored Jade Palace, where he trains the pandas and the residents of the Valley of Peace in kung fu and chi.
+Po encounters Oogway, who explains he chose Po as the Dragon Warrior for his potential to master kung fu and chi, and names him his successor, endowing him with the Staff of Wisdom.
+Using it, Po returns to the Mortal Realm, reunites joyfully with his fathers and friends, and embraces his new role at the restored Jade Palace, training the pandas and the Valley of Peace in kung fu and chi.